OpenStackweb/osf-website/src/pages/membership/companies.md

       If your organization  is highly involved with the Open Infrastructure community and interested in becoming a Gold Member, read more about joining the  Foundation.
-Thank you to the following Gold Members who are critical to the global community's success.
+Thank you to the following Gold Members who are critical to the global community's success.  <a href="/join/members">Learn more about becoming a member.</a>
     title: GOLD MEMBERS
     level: gold
   - companyList: